 Fastly-Debug header is proprietary to Fastly.
 When this header is present, it prompts Fastly cache servers to output additional response headers.

 You might have noticed that the URL of our preview site, like that of the URL of our S3 static site, isn't protected by TLS.
-We can fix that by using Fastly's free TLS option.
+We can fix that by using TLS on a shared Fastly domain.
 That will give us another preview URL for our service, one that's designed to use TLS by default.

 Before we can add the new TLS domain, we need to clone the active version of our service configuration.
 Click Clone to create a new draft version.
 Then, on the Domains page, click the Create Domain button and add the new domain, as shown below.
 We'll use Fastly's shared TLS domain (

 tacolabs at the beginning, so the full URL will be

 If you're following these instructions with your own domain name, you can substitute any word for

 tacolabs as long as it's unique and isn't a dot-separated name (e.g.,

 Let's click the Add button to add the domain, and then click the Activate button to activate the new version of the service configuration.
 Fastly will deploy our changes and then we'll be able to see our website at https://tacolabs.global.ssl.fastly.net.
 The connection will finally be encrypted!
 Or will it?